meditationstuff/protocol_1/index.md

 [<a href="#178ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="yet-another-pith-instruction-formulation" href="#yet-another-pith-instruction-formulation">yet another pith instruction formulation (experimental):</a>

+Say there is PROACTIVE SELF-CARE (pushing, pushing away, forcing, managing, controlling, "forward-ing," deliberate doing, making, blocking, preventing, willing, deliberate doing, haste, rushing, completing, becoming...)

+Say there is RECEPTIVE SELF-CARE (patience, surrender, non-interference, allowing, keeping company, hanging out with, letting be, going-along-with, even-enjoying, just-enjoying, participating-in, including, non-resistance, choosing...)

+Say there is SPONTANEOUS SELF-CARE (spontaneity, positive-automaticity, non-extra-ness, nothing-added, just-this, inexertion, non-doing, non-controlling-attention, non-deliberate-awareness, non-exertion, non-efforting, ease, effortlessness, free-fall, fluidity, flowing, path-of-least resistance, being, non-becoming...)

+Say there is (a) SAFE suffering, (b) currently UNSAFE suffering that CAN be affected, and (c) currently UNSAFE suffering that currently CANNOT be affected.

+\*

+When there is UNSAFE suffering that CAN be affected, gently participate in proactive self-care.

+When there is UNSAFE suffering that CANNOT be affected, gently participate in receptive self-care.

+When there is SAFE suffering, gently **DISCOURAGE** (prevent, block, avoid...) **NEW** proactive self-care; **AND**, gently **ENCOURAGE** (allow, surrender-to, non-interfere-with, help-out...) **OLD** proactive self-care; **AND**, gently **encourage** receptive self-care, **AND** relax-into, allow, release-into, let-go-into, let spontaneous self-care reveal itself.

+\*

+When safe (or whenever you want, etc.), forget these instructions; you will remember them if or when it's net-helpful.

+When safe (or whenever you want, etc.), forget these meditation; you will remember it's a thing if or when it's net-helpful.

+\end

+\*

+Notes:

+* Experimental in the sense that I don't know how people will empirically interact with this such that it works like I hope---essentially coaxing burnoff/&#8203;delayering all the way to the "end," very smoothly.
+General warnings in main doc still apply.

+[<a href="#178bh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="179"></span><a id="a-bare-bones-bottom-up-noting-esque-practice-withou" href="#a-bare-bones-bottom-up-noting-esque-practice-withou">a bare-bones, bottom-up, noting-esque practice (without labeling):</a>